rethinking facades

 If buildings stored less heat and thereby gave off less heat, wouldn’t that reduce heat in general?

-Those that store the least heat, and let through the least cold, and have no negative impact on the environment, neither in the production process nor while in use nor when their time is up.
+Materials which store no or little heat.
+Materials who protect the house from cold.
+Materials which have no negative impact on the environment, neither in the production process nor while in use nor when it’s time to replace them.

 What else can be rethought about facades?